-The information in this section has not been independently verified by us, the Lead Manager or any of our or their respective affiliates or advisors.
+The information in this section has not been independently verified by us, the Lead Managers or any of our or their respective affiliates or advisors.
 The information may not be consistent with other information compiled by third parties within or outside India.
 Industry sources and publications generally state that the information contained therein has been obtained from sources generally believed to be reliable but their accuracy, completeness and underlying assumptions are not guaranteed and their reliability cannot be assured.
 Further, there is no assurance that the basis of the data included in the said report or the findings thereof are completely accurate or reliable.
 Industry and government publications are also prepared based on information as on specific dates and may no longer be current or reflect current trends.
-Industry and government sources and publications may also base their information on estimates, forecasts and assumptions which may prove to be incorrect.
+Industry and government sources and publications which may prove to be incorrect.
 Accordingly, investment decisions should not be based on such information.